audiotape playback perfected

 The audible benefits originate mainly from improved time-base stability, including reduced high-band flutter.
 Additionally, far better speed, tension, guidance and azimuth control can be realized with a reproducer incorporating a single-head tape transport architecture.

-Single-head?
+Single head?
 I need multiple playback heads to accommodate different formats.

 What is SHRO?

-SHRO is Single-Head Read-Only, a headblock architecture found on any reproducer designed for delivering both highest audio quality and lowest tape wear.
+SHRO is Single Head Read Only, a headblock architecture found on any reproducer designed for delivering both highest audio quality and lowest tape wear.

 Did ATAE invent SHRO?

 No, we simply were the first to give it that name twenty-five years ago.
+Our reproducers employ our own developed quick-change, high-precision, ultra-low-flutter SHRO headblocks.

 How could playing back a master tape on the same machine that originally recorded it be less than perfect?